diommsantos/Gx64Sync/README.md

 1. Copy `Gx64Sync\x64Sync\Release\x64Sync.dp32` to the plugins folder of the 32-bit version of x64Dbg (usually under `x64Dbg\release\x32\plugins`).

 ### Troubleshooting
-The plugin should work righ out of the box.
+The plugin should work right out of the box.
 If it was installed correctly something similar to
 ```
 [pluginload] x64Sync
 [x64Sync] pluginInit(pluginHandle: 2)